-The Science Curriculum at De La Salle College is based on the Victorian Curriculum: Science which has two interrelated strands: Science Understanding and Science Inquiry Skills.
+The Science Curriculum at De La Salle College is based on the Victorian Curriculum which comprises of 3 interrelated strands:

+- Science as a Human Endeavour

+- Science Understanding

+- Science Inquiry.

-Together, the two strands of the Science curriculum provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
-They are challenged to explore science, its concepts, nature and uses through clearly described inquiry processes.
+Together, the 3 strands provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
+Students are challenged to explore science and its concepts, nature and uses through clearly described inquiry practices.

-At Year 8 these two strands are incorporated into five topics taught over the year:
+At Year 8 these three strands are incorporated into four topics taught over the year: